arshwia/Spotify-Playlist-Downloader/README.md

  REDIRECT_URI=http://localhost:3000/callback

 Additionally, in your Spotify app settings on the website, make sure to set the Redirect URIs field to the following URL: http://localhost:3000/callback

+Make sure the file you create is named exactly .env — with nothing before it (a dot followed by env).